lcdm-uiuc/info490-fa15/Week3/lesson1.md

 By the end of this lesson, you will:

 - Understand how the permissions system imparts system security.
-- Know how to utilize various permissions-based commands, such as 'id, umask, sudo,' etc.
+- Know how to utilize various permissions-based commands, such as [markdown]'id umask sudo,' etc.
-- Understand how to use various process-based commands, such as 'ps, top, bg, kill,' etc.
+- Understand how to use various process-based commands, such as [markdown]'ps top bg kill,' etc.

 ### Time Estimate ###